sldrydenpeterson/Risk-of-severe-COVID-outcomes/README.md

-# Analytic scripts to estimate risk of severe COVID-19, using adapted capture-recapture methodology
+# Risk of severe COVID Outcomes
-Scripts written in R and untilize data from Mass General Brigham COVID Enclave
+Scripts written to utilize programmatic data from the Mass General Brigham COVID Enclave (not included in repository) to provide estimates of risk of severe outcomes of COVID-19.